EldritchCrow/Assignato-API/APIv1_doc.md

 }
 Following the OAuth link will take you to a page that stores the access token in a cookie and then redirects to the main page

+`/decode_oauth`
+Verb: GET
+Params: {
+    "code": "The code provided by the OAuth validation return" }
+Returns: {
+    "token": "The resultant authentication token"
+}

 All following items should also have a query paramter named "token" whose value is equal to the OAuth access token.

 `/add_room`